fcavallarin/wirebrowser/README.md

  - **Live Object Search** — Search all live JavaScript objects using regex or structural matching, and patch matched objects at runtime to alter state or behavior dynamically.

-- **Origin Trace (BDHS)** — On each debugger pause, Wirebrowser captures a full heap snapshot and searches for the target value or object, revealing the exact line of code where it is created or mutated.
-Framework and vendor code is automatically excluded to focus the analysis on user-land logic.
+- **Origin Trace (BDHS)** — Performs **automatic debugger pauses** and captures a full heap snapshot at each stop.
+Every **snapshot is searched** for the target value or object to identify the line of user-land code where it was created or modified.
+Framework and vendor scripts are filtered out via heuristics.

 ### API Collection
 Create, edit, and execute API requests with variable substitution and structured collections, integrating Postman-style workflows directly into the debugging environment.